 It’s fairly straightforward.
 We’ve broken it down into four steps below.
-As long as you read carefully and double check you have completed each requirement correctly, it should be smooth sailing to the Emeral Isle!
+As long as you read carefully and double-check you have completed each requirement correctly, it should be smooth sailing to the Emerald Isle!

 The Irish Government provides applicants with a Working Holiday Authorization checklist.
 This checklist will help you make sure you do not miss any required documents.
-In the application, the Irish Government provides four forms to complete, and require you to provide additional supporting documents.
+In the application, the Irish Government provides four forms to complete and requires you to provide additional supporting documents.

 Once you have all your documents gathered, you must mail them along with your payment to the Irish Embassy in Ottawa.
 Address your envelope as follows:

 130 Albert Street Suite 1105